New Update: Boost Social Proof with Reviews & Automation

 When you create the announcement post on Instagram, you can ask users to click the link in your bio to enter.

 The Wanderlust Contest from National Geographic used photography’s power to improve publicity, awareness, and brand development.
-To enter, users had to share their best nature shot using the #WanderlustContest hashtag.
+Users had to share their best nature shot using the #WanderlustContest hashtag to enter.

 Hundreds of people took part, and the winner received a 7-day photo expedition to Yosemite national park.